ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 ```

 The configuration element, `nimble-rich-text-mention-users`, consists of mapping elements that specify both the content to display
-in the dropdown list (i.e., the `display-name`) and the data to store in the markdown when extracting content from the editor (i.e., the `url`).
+in the dropdown list (i.e., the `display-name`) and the data to store in the markdown when extracting content from the editor (i.e., the `mention-url`).
 These details are subsequently transformed into a map or an object, which is used to populate the options within the shadow root
 for the dropdown list of items.
 This component uses the [`pattern`](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/pattern)
 attribute to acquire the regular expression pattern that corresponds to the URLs of users within the specific domain of the client application.

 The `nimble-mapping-mention-user` element contains individual user information within its elements.
-Typically, the `url` attribute
+Typically, the `mention-url` attribute
 includes either the user ID or a value stored in the backend database.
-It's important that the `url` adheres to valid URL format,
+It's important that the `mention-url` adheres to valid URL format,
 often used to link the user ID with the hosting domain.
 In cases where there's no specific URL for each user within the domain,
 they can alternatively insert the user ID in a valid URL format such as `user:user-id` and provide the appropriate pattern for it.